juxor/afaq/markdown/secH5.md

 conditions which 'necessitate' the existence of a state - and a party to 'guard' it."_ [**Post-Scarcity Anarchism**, pp. 125-6]

 By being structured along hierarchical lines that reflect the very system that it professes to oppose, the vanguard party very "effectively" reproduces that system within both the current radical social movements **and** any revolutionary society that may be created.
 This means that once in power, it shapes society in its own image.
 Ironically, this tendency towards conservatism and bureaucracy was noted by Trotsky:

-> _ "As often happens, a sharp cleavage developed between the classes in motion and the interests of the party machines.
+> _"As often happens, a sharp cleavage developed between the classes in motion and the interests of the party machines.
 Even the Bolshevik Party cadres, who enjoyed the benefit of exceptional revolutionary training, were definitely inclined to disregard the masses and to identify their own special interests and the interests of the machine on the very day after the monarchy was overthrown.
 What, then, could be expected of these cadres when they became an all-powerful state bureaucracy?"_ [**Stalin**, vol. 1, p.
 298]

 In such circumstances, it is unsurprising that urging party power and identifying it with working class power would have less than revolutionary results.
 Discussing the Bolsheviks in 1905 Trotsky points out this tendency existed from the start:

-> _ "The habits peculiar to a political machine were already forming in the underground.
+> _"The habits peculiar to a political machine were already forming in the underground.
 The young revolutionary bureaucrat was already emerging as a type.
-The conditions of conspiracy, true enough, offered rather merge scope for such formalities of democracy as electiveness, accountability and control.
+The conditions of conspiracy, true enough, offered rather meagre scope for such formalities of democracy as electiveness, accountability and control.
 Yet, undoubtedly the committeemen narrowed these limitations considerably more than necessity demanded and were far more intransigent and severe with the